Facebook ad boycott kicks off as last-ditch talks fail

 One digital ad agency representative who participated in a call on Tuesday said Facebook executives referred repeatedly to the audit, without offering additional concessions.

-Facebook executives have reached out to CEOs, board members and chief marketing officers of major advertisers to talk them out of the boycott, two people briefed on the discussions told Reuters.
+Facebook executives have reached out to CEOs, board members, and chief marketing officers of major advertisers to talk them out of the boycott, two people briefed on the discussions told Reuters.
 All the sources requested anonymity because they were not authorized to speak on the record.

 Advertising test